 Reviewer Classifier Task

-For this task, you will be required to classify reviews by reviewer; that is, you must identify which of the four reviewers whose reviews you have seen in the test data wrote a review.
-The test will come from other reviews written by these four reviewers that are not in the you have.
-You must submit classifier for this task.
+For this task, you will be required to classify reviews by reviewer; that is, you must identify which of the four reviewers whose reviews you have seen in the training data wrote a review.
+The test set will come from other reviews written by these four reviewers that are not in the training corpus you have.
+You must submit 1 classifier for this task.

 Testing

-The test we will use to test all of your classifiers will have the same format.
+The test sets we will use to test all of your classifiers will have the same format.
 Each line will have a review id and the review content, as follows:

 <id>4001</id><review>Excellent acting…</review>